ToxSyn-PT: A Synthetic Fine-Grained Dataset of Minority-Targeted Toxic Language in Portuguese: ToxSyn

 \subsection{Neutral Samples}

-To prevent over-fitting to minority-centric patterns and improve generalization to content where demographic cues are absent, we design a two-phase neutral-text augmentation module.
-In Phase 1, we curate 60 fully neutral seed sentences and expand each via a five-shot prompting routine using four randomly chosen domain templates (conversational, news, policy memo, academic).
-Each five-shot input return five new samples as output, resulting in 300 domain-varied variants at final of phase 1.
+To improve generalization to content where demographic cues are absent, we design a two-phase neutral-text augmentation module.
+In Phase 1, we curated 60 fully neutral handwritten sentences and expand each via a five-shot prompting routine using four randomly chosen domain templates (conversational, news, policy, and academic).
+Each five-shot input return five new samples as output, resulting in 300 domain-varied variants.

 In Phase 2, we further diversify those 300 sentences through 20 distinct style-transformation prompts, ranging from social-media vernacular to formal editorials, resulting on 6,000 neutral candidates.
 To maintain emphasis on minority-targeted hate speech, we stratify this pool by seed, domain, and style, then uniformly sample 3,200 sentences for integration.
-This procedure injects rich topical and stylistic diversity while preserving the dataset’s core focus on protected-group samples.
+This procedure injects rich topical and stylistic diversity while preserving the dataset's core focus on protected-group samples.